vuejs/docs/src/about/faq.md

 ## How do I contribute to Vue?

 We appreciate your interest!
 Please check out our [Community Guide](/about/community-guide.html).

-## What's the difference between Vue 2 and Vue 3?

-Vue 3 is the current, latest major version of Vue.
-It contains new features that are not present in Vue 2 (most notably Composition API), and also contains breaking changes that makes it incompatible with Vue 2.
-Despite the differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.

-In general, Vue 3 provides smaller bundle sizes, better performance, better scalability, and better TypeScript / IDE support.
-If you are starting a new project today, Vue 3 is the recommended choice.
-There are only a few reasons for you to consider Vue 2 as of now:

-- You need to support IE11.
-Vue 3 leverages modern JavaScript features and does not support IE11.

-- You are still waiting for major ecosystem projects like Nuxt or Vuetify to release stable versions for Vue 3.
-This is reasonable if you do not wish to use beta-stage software.
-However, do note there are other already stable Vue 3 component libraries such as [Quasar](https://quasar.dev/), [Naive UI](https://www.naiveui.com/) and [Element Plus](https://element-plus.org/).

-If you intend to migrate an existing Vue 2 app to Vue 3, consult the dedicated [Vue 3 Migration Guide](https://v3-migration.vuejs.org/).

-Vue 2 has shipped a final minor release (2.7) in July 2022, which backports a selected subset of new features from Vue 3.
-Vue 2 has now entered maintenance mode: it will no longer ship new features, but will continue to receive critical bug fixes and security updates until the end of 2023.

 ## Should I use Options API or Composition API?